Dentures and Partials – Acworth, GA

-Dr. Hamel understands the toll missing teeth can take on an individual, but by providing a restorative solution such as full and partial dentures, he can help patients feel better about their smile and their overall appearance.
+Our doctors understand the toll missing teeth can take on an individual, but by providing a restorative solution such as full and partial dentures, they can help patients feel better about their smile and their overall appearance.

 Patients who have lost all or some of their natural teeth and who desire a full, complete smile can be prime candidates for dentures.
 It is also possible for patients who have experienced tooth loss as a result of gum disease, injury, or serious decay to find hope with full or partial dentures.

 Living with dentures has tremendous benefits, many of which include:

 - Regaining your confidence by embracing your new and improved smile.

 - Preventing changes in your facial appearance that missing teeth can often cause (i.e. facial sagging or collapse).